nicola-hermann/wiki_song_match/docs/documentation.md

 ## Guessing Game

 Thanks to the questioning of Laura at my final presentation, I decided to create a super simple guessing game where you try to outmatch the "AI" and find a more suitable song for a random Wikipedia article.
 You can find more about that on the installation and game tab.

+## Additional Info

+A lot of the things are not listed here in detail.
+But to cover them really quickly, I created a bullet point list for all the things that have also been done to make this project work:

+- Dockerized code for cloud hosting.
+- Created and hosted an API on the cloud for easier access to play the game.
+- Created documentation using MkDocs that updates when code gets pushed.
+- Added an installation guide to recreate the deployment from start to finish.